Generating function (physics)

+Generating a sine from a circle.

 In physics, and more specifically in Hamiltonian mechanics, a generating function is, loosely, a function whose partial derivatives generate the differential equations that determine a system's dynamics.
 Common examples are the partition function of statistical mechanics, the Hamiltonian, and the function which acts as a bridge between two sets of canonical variables when performing a canonical transformation.

 In canonical transformations

 There are four basic generating functions, summarized by the following table: